laurivan/lint-commit-msg/README.md

 There are three categories of configuration:
 [general settings](#general-settings), variables for [modifying the linting rules](#modifying-rules), and variables for [ignoring them](#ignoring-rules).
-The following sections describes each configuration variable and [Examples](#examples) gives guidance on how to use them.
+The following sections describes each configuration variable.
+See [examples](#examples) for more guidance on how to use them.

 ### General settings